Anujjoshi3105/contestAPI/readme.md

 ### 1. `GET /ratings`

-Fetches ratings from all supported platforms (Codeforces, Codechef, Leetcode, GFG) for a given username.
+Fetches ratings from all supported platforms (Atcoder, Codeforces, Codechef, Leetcode, GFG) for a given username.

 #### Request Example: